-Medium (60%) chance of showers in the morning.
-The chance of a thunderstorm in the north in the morning.
-Mostly sunny afternoon.
-Light winds becoming southwesterly 15 to 25 km/h in the morning then becoming light in the evening.
-Overnight temperatures falling to between 8 and 14 with daytime temperatures reaching the low to mid 20s.
+Sunny.
+Patchy fog along the coastal fringe in the early morning.
+Light winds becoming southwesterly 15 to 20 km/h in the morning then becoming light in the middle of the day.
+Overnight temperatures falling to between 7 and 12 with daytime temperatures reaching the low to mid 20s.

 Fire Danger - High

-Sunny.
-Areas of morning frost in the south.
+Partly cloudy.
 Light winds.
-Overnight temperatures falling to between 2 and 8 with daytime temperatures reaching the low to mid 20s.
+Overnight temperatures falling to between 5 and 10 with daytime temperatures reaching between 19 and 23.

-Areas of morning frost in the south.
-Sunny day.
-Slight (30%) chance of a shower in the evening.
-Light winds becoming northwesterly 15 to 25 km/h during the morning then tending northerly during the afternoon.
-Overnight temperatures falling to between 3 and 11 with daytime temperatures reaching the mid to high 20s.
+Partly cloudy.
+Slight (30%) chance of a shower in the afternoon and evening.
+Light winds becoming southerly 15 to 20 km/h during the morning then becoming light during the day.
+Overnight temperatures falling to between 5 and 10 with daytime temperatures reaching the low 20s.